Parameters

 Hero Forge, 2014

 Hero Forge is an interface for creating 3D-printed miniature characters.
-There are a wide range of parameters that enables users to hyper-customize their characters to their liking.
+There is a wide range of parameters that enables users to hyper-customize their characters to their liking.

 Memoji, 2018